stephenafamo/bob/README.md

 ### Custom Crafting

-In `typesql`, each dialect, and the applicable query mods are custom crafted to be as close to the specification as possible.
+In `bob`, each dialect, and the applicable query mods are custom crafted to be as close to the specification as possible.
 This is unlike most other query builders that use a common structure and attempt to adapt it to every dialect.